 After you’ve found an accountability partner, it’s important to maintain a healthy balance between supporting each other’s desires and guiding each other through them.

-If your accountability relationship becomes too much like helping out or giving advice instead of supporting, you’ll risk damaging your partnership and creating another problem on top of your original one.
+If your accountability relationship becomes too much like parenting or giving advice instead of supporting, you’ll risk damaging your partnership.
+This ends up creating another problem.

 How can you support your partner if they slip up?